North Dakota Recording Laws: Consent Rules and Penalties

 Quick Answer

 North Dakota is a one-party consent state.
-You can legally record phone calls and in-person conversations as long as you’re a party to the conversation or have consent from at least one participant, provided the recording is not made for criminal or unlawful purposes.
-Violating North Dakota’s wiretapping laws is a Class C felony.
+You can legally record phone calls and in-person conversations as long as you are a party to the conversation or have consent from at least one participant.
+The recording must not be made for criminal or unlawful purposes.
+Violating North Dakota's wiretapping laws is a Class C felony under N.D.
+Cent.
+Code 12.1-15-02.

 | Key Point | Answer |